University of Illinois Chicago

 So much to do and see in one of the world’s great cities

-Chicago is an energetic place where you can spend an afternoon enjoying parks and beaches or discovering art and artifacts.
-Whether you stroll down Michigan Avenue or roll down the Chicago River on a boat tour, there’s something for everyone.
+Chicago is a dynamic city where you can spend an afternoon enjoying parks and beaches or discovering art and artifacts.
+Whether you stroll down Michigan Avenue or cruise down the Chicago River on a boat tour, there’s something for everyone.

 With more than 8,100 acres of green space in more than 600 parks, there’s a reason Chicago calls itself “City in a Garden.”

 Located side by side in the Loop, Grant Park and Millennium Park are popular with residents and visitors from around the world.
-Explore the Taste of Chicago or the musical extravaganza Lollapalooza at Grant Park in the summer.
-Millennium Park is home to the McCormick Tribune Plaza and Ice Rink, the Jay Pritzker Pavilion and the Cloud Gate sculpture.
-The newest neighbor is Maggie Daley Park.
-When the weather turns too cool for the picnic groves, climbing wall and play garden, try the ice-skating ribbon.
+Explore the musical extravaganza Lollapalooza at Grant Park or concerts all summer long at the Jay Pritzker Pavillion in Millennium Park.
+Millennium Park is also home to the McCormick Tribune Plaza and Ice Rink, the Cloud Gate sculpture, known as “the Bean,” and Maggie Daley Park.
+In warm weather, enjoy the picnic groves, climbing wall and play garden.
+In winter, you can try the ice-skating ribbon.

 For a more relaxed scene, visit Palmisano Park in Bridgeport or the Lincoln Park Alfred Caldwell Lily Pool.
-There’s a fishing pond, track and field and wetlands accompanied by city views.
-Under the skyscrapers sits Chicago’s wildlife center.
-From monkeys to lions, Lincoln Park Zoo houses a world of cuddly animals and roaring beasts.
+And the Lincoln Park Zoo houses a world of cuddly animals and roaring beasts.

-Soak in the sun and splash in the water at Chicago’s beaches, stretching for 26 miles along Lake Michigan.
+Chicago’s beaches extend for 26 miles along Lake Michigan.

-Each of Chicago’s more than two dozen beaches offers a variety of sandy fun and its own food, drink and amenities, including water sports activities and gear.
+Each of Chicago’s more than two dozen beaches offers a variety of sandy fun and its own food, drink and amenities.
 The Chicago Transit Authority (CTA) makes it easy to get to the sun and surf with convenient park and beach service.